 Challenging misinformation

-AHDB’s Media & PR team, with the support of internal and industry stakeholders, works to challenge misinformation in the press, social media and advertising.
+AHDB’s Media and PR team, with the support of internal and industry stakeholders, works to challenge misinformation in the press, social media and advertising.
 As well as encouraging balanced reporting through sharing facts about British agriculture and the challenges of sustainable food production.
 Outlined below are some of the claims we've challenged and how we work with the media.

 October 2024